VinodkumarGorle/Acadamic-Project/README.md

 #### The main objective of the work is :
 * Hate Speech detection using Natural Language Processing and Machine Learning algorithms.
 * Classify tweets into two classes based on sentiment analysis.

+## Introduction of Hate speech
+#### Hate Speech :
+* Hate speech is speech that attacks a person or group on the basis of attributes such as race religion, ethnic origin, national origin, gender, disability, or sexual orientation.
+* In the face of the popularization of social media such as Facebook, Twitter, Instagram, and Tik Tok, communication between people has become faster and easier.
+In these communication mechanisms, people can express their feelings, criticism, opinions, achievements, etc.
+* The big problem with this relies on the fact that the offense is presented to individuals or groups and this can be potentially harmful to them.